COVID-19 Information for ELL and Multilingual Families

 - Coronavirus: Resources in Multiple Languages (Minnesota Department of Health)

 - Coronavirus: FAQ for Parents in English and Spanish (KidsHealth)

-- Coronavirus: Fact sheets in 24 languages (Ontario, Canada)
+- Coronavirus: Fact sheets in mutiple (Ontario, Canada)

 - Coronavirus: Fact sheets in 11 languages (Washington State)